 You can never eliminate candidate nerves, but you can work to create a warm and welcoming environment for an interview that helps them feel comfortable and confident.

 As well as briefing them on practical logistics, one thing to do is see them as close in time as possible to their interview slot.
-Unless you’re genuinely dealing with a urgent work situation, making a candidate wait in reception increases their nerves and doesn’t create a good first impression of you or their potential workplace.
+Unless you’re genuinely dealing with a urgent work situation, making a candidate wait in reception increases their nerves.
+And this doesn’t create a good first impression of you or their potential workplace.

 If you’re new to conducting interviews, it’s easy to start rambling and going off-topic.
 Try to make sure that at the end of your meeting, the candidate is the person who’s spoken the most.
 Of course, this is where it pays off to have planned the format and talking points beforehand.

 Body language is crucial for a candidate.
 But as the interviewer, how you carry yourself is important, too.
 Make an effort to maintain eye contact, smile, and nod your head to reflect back what your potential employee is talking about.

 Of course, giving feedback to a successful candidate after an interview is vital if you plan to offer them the job.
 But for those who haven’t made the grade it’s also crucial.
 If nothing else it’s just common courtesy.
 Even if they were unsuccessful, at least you’ve left them feeling positively about your business.

 As a manager, interviews are bound to be a key part of your role.
 And the more you do, the easier they will become.
-Doing the right preparation will play a huge role in getting rid of your interviewing jitters - and free you up to woo a star candidate onto the team.
+Doing the right preparation will play a huge role in getting rid of your interviewing jitters.
+And potentially free you up to woo a star candidate onto the team.